shreyabharath27/codepath-prework/README.md

 Submitted by: **Shreya Bharath**

-**Codepath prework** is an app that...
-[Contains labels about myself (includes name, school, aspirational job.
-Also it can change the background color with the click of a button.]
+**Codepath prework** is an app that contains labels about myself (includes name, school, aspirational job.
+Also it can change the background color with the click of a button.
+Also contains some image views.

 Time spent: **4** hours spent in total